gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/Display.md

 ## Device.Display {#Display}

-`Device.Display` is a message format applied to report the display information of the device of the client to CIC.
-When sending display information to Clova, a media content with a resolution corresponding to the screen ratio and DPI will be returned.
-If the context information is not sent to CIC, Clova will assume that the client owns a display with Full HD resolution.
-A content with resolution corresponding to the client device or the same ratio as the resolution will be provided if using the context information.
+`Device.Display` is a format for reporting to CIC the display information of the client device.
+By providing the display information to Clova, the client will be supplied with visual content in the best resolution and DPI for the client.
+If client does not provide its display information to Clova, Clova assumes the client has a full HD resolution.

-### Message structure
+### Object structure

 {% raw %}

 ```json